-Google’s Android 7.1.2 update for Nexus and Pixel delivers new features and enhancements.
-It’s also causing problems for some Nexus 5X, Nexus 6P, Pixel, and Pixel XL users.
+Google’s Android 7.1.2 Nougat update continues to cause problems for many Nexus 5X, Nexus 6P, Pixel, and Pixel XL users as we push deeper into the summer.

-Our roundup covers the initial batch of Android 7.1.2 issues and it also provides some tips and remedies we think could come in handy if and when you do run into an issue with the brand new version of Android Nougat.
+Our roundup also provides some tips and remedies we think could come in handy if and when you do run into an issue and a look at what’s next from Google in terms of bug fixes.

 Prepare for Android 7.1.2 Nougat

-Android 7.1.2 and it changes are certainly tempting, particularly for those of you dealing with Android Nougat problems.
-While you might be tempted to install the Android 7.1.2 update the second it arrives on your device, we recommend doing some prep work.
-It could go a long way toward preventing Android 7.1.2 issues.
+While you might be tempted to install the update the second it arrives on your device, we recommend holding out until you’ve prepared.
+A little prep work could go a long way toward preventing Android 7.1.2 issues.

-It’s impossible to predict how Android 7.1.2 Nougat will fare on your device.
+It’s impossible to predict how the new Android 7.1.2 Nougat build will fare on your device.
 This is precisely why you should do some prep work before you install it.
 This way, you’ll be prepared if and when you do run into something.

-We recently put together a step-by-step guide that will take you through the pre-installation process we used.
+We’ve put together a step-by-step guide that will take you through the pre-installation process we typically use before installing major Android updates and security patches like the August Android 7.1.2 build.

 If you don’t have a lot of time to prepare you’ll want to make sure all of your important files/data are backed up before making the move to Android 7.1.2.